RonCG/SimpleBankApp/README.md

 ---

 4. Use the bank account Id generated in the previous step to call any other endpoint in the application.
 Make sure to always provide the JWT bearer token for authentication.

+---

+For more details about the design and implementation of the app, please refer to the Documentation.pdf file.